Japji Sahib

-(ਜਪੁਜੀ ਸਾਹਿਬ, pronunciation: /pa/) is the Sikh thesis, that appears at the beginning of the Guru Granth Sahib – the scripture of the Sikhs.
+(ਜਪੁਜੀ ਸਾਹਿਬ, pronunciation: /pa/; Japjī) is the Sikh thesis, that appears at the beginning of the Guru Granth Sahib – the scripture of the Sikhs.
 Jap is the original name of the prayer and to show respect, it is called Japji Sahib.
 It was composed by Guru Angad, and is mostly the writings of Guru Nanak.
 It begins with Mool Mantra and then follow 38 paudis (stanzas) and completed with a final Salok by Guru Angad at the end of this composition.
 The 38 stanzas are in different poetic meters.

 Japji Sahib is the first composition of Guru Nanak, and is considered the comprehensive essence of Sikhism.
 Expansion and elaboration of Japji Sahib is the entire Guru Granth Sahib.
 It is first Bani in Nitnem.
 Notable is Nanak's discourse on 'what is true worship' and what is the nature of God'.
 According to Christopher Shackle, it is designed for "individual meditative recitation" and as the first item of daily devotional prayer for the devout.
 It is a chant found in the morning and evening prayers in Sikh gurdwaras.
 It is also chanted in the Sikh tradition at the Khalsa initiation ceremony and during the cremation ceremony.

 Related to Japji Sahib is the Jaap Sahib (ਜਾਪੁ ਸਾਹਿਬ), the latter is found at the start of Dasam Granth and was composed by Guru Gobind Singh.